Tell us about your symptom and treatment experience. Take our survey here.

 Things to know about intracranial monitoring

 Intracranial monitoring is not necessary for everyone having epilepsy surgery.
-Your doctor may find a brain lesion is causing your seizures.
+Your doctor may find a clear brain lesion is causing your seizures.
 It does not require as much EEG monitoring before surgery.2

 You will likely need intracranial monitoring if it is not clear where in your brain your seizures start.
 Doctors use imaging, exams, medical history, and non-invasive EEG before moving to surgery.2